loveafish/okchain/README.md

 These records are dumped as hex data, where the first line is the key and the second line is the data.

-The Okchain software supports the following environments:
-* Ubuntu 16.04 (Ubuntu 16.10 recommended)
-* MacOS Darwin 10.12 and higher (MacOS 10.13.x recommended)

-Environments will be supported in 2019 Q2:
-* Windows
-* Centos 7